U.S., EU end Trump-era tariff war over steel and aluminum | Business

 U.S., EU end Trump-era tariff war over steel and aluminum

 "Section 232" tariffs of 25% on steel and 10% aluminum, while allowing "limited volumes" of EU-produced metals into the United States duty free.
-It also ends one of the biggest areas of friction between the allies and allows them to focus on negotiating new global trade agreements to address global excess steel and aluminum capacity mainly centered in China and reduce the industries' carbon emissions.
+It eliminates a source of friction between the allies and lets them focus on negotiating a new global trade agreement to address worldwide excess steel and aluminum capacity mainly centered in China and reduce carbon emissions from the industries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)